mrriad009/CA-Project-/Weekly Progress/week5/readme.md

    - The operands1 and operands2 vectors contain the memory addresses that will be used as operands for the instructions.

-Explanation:
-Memory Class:

-The Memory class contains three memory segments: dataMemory, stackMemory, and heapMemory.
-Each segment is represented by an array of std::bitset<8>, which stores 8-bit binary values.
-These represent memory addresses holding values in binary format.
-The constructor initializes the memory segments with some predefined values (converted to binary using std::bitset).
-Store and Load Functions:

-store(int address, const std::bitset<8>& value, const std::string& segment):
-Stores the binary value at the specified address in the given memory segment.
-The segment can be "data", "stack", or "heap". load(int address, const std::string& segment):
-Loads the binary value from the specified address in the given segment and returns it as a std::bitset<8>.
-Print Memory Contents (Optional Debugging):

-printMemoryContents() prints out the contents of all three memory segments (data, stack, heap), showing the binary values stored at each address.

-Explanation:
-Memory Initialization:
-We store data in the data segment, stack segment, and heap segment.
-Memory Operations:
-The program loads operands from the data segment for the instructions and executes them using the ALU.
-Memory Display:
-The memory.printMemory() function is used to display the contents of all memory segments at the beginning of the program.

 ## Sample Output
 ```